2026 travel guide to victoria bc

 Is it expensive to visit Victoria?

-Downtown Victoria is compact and incredibly walkable.
-Many visitors recommend strolling between landmarks like the Parliament Buildings, the Empress Hotel, and the Inner Harbour.
-For a more active adventure, renting a bike along the waterfront adds a scenic and relaxed pace to your visit.
+1. Explore on Foot or Bike: Downtown Victoria is compact and incredibly walkable.
+Stroll between landmarks like the Parliament Buildings, the Empress Hotel, and the Inner Harbour, or rent a bike along the waterfront.

-Victoria’s mild climate can be unpredictable.
-Even in summer, layering is essential, and a waterproof jacket will keep you comfortable.
-Off-season visits in fall or winter are quieter and budget-friendly, with festive events and fewer crowds.
+3. Pack Layers and Rain Gear: Victoria’s mild climate can be unpredictable.
+Layering is essential even in summer, and a waterproof jacket will keep you comfortable.

-Many visitors recommend resisting the urge to over-schedule.
+5. Embrace the Slow Travel Approach: Resist the urge to over-schedule.
 Take time to savor a café, stroll the harbor, or relax in the gardens.
-Victoria shines when you slow down, enjoy the local culture, and leave room for spontaneous discoveries.

 Related Blog Posts You May Enjoy